Mass prayers draw thousands as Indonesia readies elections | Taiwan News

-JAKARTA, Indonesia (AP) — Tens of thousands have gathered at the national mosque in Jakarta for mass prayers urging Indonesians to vote for Muslims in city and district elections being held across the country next week.
+JAKARTA, Indonesia (AP) — Tens of thousands gathered at the national mosque in Jakarta for mass prayers on Saturday urging Indonesians to vote for Muslims in city and district elections being held across the country next week.

+The crowds overflowed from Istiqlal Mosque in the heart of the capital into the surrounding streets.
+Clerics gave sermons calling on people to protect Islam and to vote for Muslim candidates.

-Protests against the minority Christian governor of Jakarta drew hundreds of thousands to the city's streets in November and December.
+Protests against the minority Christian governor of Jakarta drew hundreds of thousands to the city's streets in November and December and shook the government of President Joko "Jokowi" Widodo.

 Gov. Basuki "Ahok" Tjahaja Purnama is on trial for alleged blasphemy but remains a leading candidate in elections for Jakarta governor set for Wednesday.